Bielik20/ng-lazy-forms/README.md

 }
 ```

-This add validation functionality to our `LazyControl`s.
+This adds validation functionality to our `LazyControl`s.

 ### Test Validation